jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (b) apply for a marine consent and a resource consent for a cross-boundary activity separately, whether concurrently or at different times.

 ### 91 Joint application for consent for cross-boundary activity
-(1) This section applies if a person makes a joint application for consent.
+(1) If a person makes a joint application for consent, the joint application must be sent to— (a) the relevant resource consent authority; and
-(2) The joint application must be sent to both the relevant consent authority and the Environmental Protection Authority.
+  (b) the Environmental Protection Authority.
+(2)
 (3) The joint application must include an assessment of effects that complies with section 88(2)﻿(b) of the Resource Management Act 1991 and section 39 of this Act.
 (4) The joint application may specify that the application for resource consent is lodged with the EPA under section 145 of the Resource Management Act 1991.

 ### 92 Separate applications for consents for cross-boundary activity
-Subpart 2 applies to an application for a marine consent if a person— (a) applies separately for consents for a cross-boundary activity, as described in section 90(b); or (b) applies for a marine consent in relation to a cross-boundary activity and does not apply for a resource consent for the activity.
+Subparts 2A to 2D apply to an application for a marine consent if a person— (a) applies separately for consents for a cross-boundary activity, as described in section 90(b); or (b) applies for a marine consent in relation to a cross-boundary activity and does not apply for a resource consent for the activity.

 ### 93 Environmental Protection Authority may require joint application
 (1) At any time before or during the processing of an application for a marine consent for a cross-boundary activity, the Environmental Protection Authority may decide (whether on a request by the applicant or on its own initiative) that the application ought to be processed and heard (if a hearing is held) with an application for resource consent for the activity.
+(1A) However, the EPA cannot make a decision under subsection (1) if the application for a marine consent has been referred to a board of inquiry.
 (2) Subsection (1) applies despite a decision by an applicant to apply separately for resource and marine consents under section 90(b) and despite section 92.
-(3) In the case described in subsection (1), the EPA may decide— (a) not to continue with the processing or hearing of the application for a marine consent until the application for resource consent is lodged with it and the relevant consent authority; or
+(3) In the case described in subsection (1), the EPA may decide— (a) not to continue with the processing or hearing of the application for a marine consent until the application for resource consent is lodged with it and the relevant resource consent authority; or
-  (b) to return the application for a marine consent to the applicant as incomplete under section 41.
+  (b) to return the application for a marine consent to the applicant under section 43 as if it were incomplete.
 (4) The EPA must inform the applicant of its decision under subsection (1) as soon as practicable after making the decision.
 (5) If the EPA makes the decision in subsection (3)﻿(a) and the applicant then lodges an application for a resource consent for the cross-boundary activity, the application for resource consent and the application for a marine consent are a new joint application for consent made on the date on which the application for a resource consent was lodged.

-### 94 Decision to separate joint application for consent
+### 94 Joint processing must cease when application for resource consent referred to Environment Court
-(1) At any time during the processing of a joint application for consent, the Environmental Protection Authority may decide that the application for a resource consent and the application for a marine consent that comprise the joint application must cease to be processed as a joint application and continue to be processed separately.
-(2) Subsection (1) applies only if—
-  (a) the EPA and the relevant consent authority agree that the applications are sufficiently unrelated that a joint process is not necessary; or
-  (b) one application must be publicly notified, but not the other; or (c) a hearing is required for one application but not the other; or (d) the joint processing of the applications for resource consent and marine consent that comprise the joint application for consent is not administratively efficient.
-(3) In any case described in subsection (1),—
-  (a) the relevant consent authority must resume processing the application for resource consent under the Resource Management Act 1991; and
-  (b) the EPA must resume processing the application for a marine consent under subpart 2.
+(1)
+(2)
+(3)
 (4) The EPA must cease processing a joint application for consent if— (a) the Minister for the Environment or the Minister of Conservation (in relation to a proposal of national significance) directs that the application for a resource consent be referred to the Environment Court for decision under section 142(2)﻿(b) or 147(1)﻿(b) of the Resource Management Act 1991; or
   (b) the relevant consent authority agrees to the applicant's request made under section 87D of the Resource Management Act 1991 to allow the application to be determined by the Environment Court.
 (5) In the case described in subsection (4)﻿(a), section 149T of the Resource Management Act 1991 applies to the application for resource consent.
 (6) In the case described in subsection (4)﻿(b), sections 87F(2) to (5) and 87G to 87I of the Resource Management Act 1991 apply to the application for resource consent.
-(7) In both cases described in subsection (4), the EPA must resume processing the application for a marine consent under subpart 2.
+(7) In both cases described in subsection (4), the EPA must resume processing the application for a marine consent under subpart 2A.

+### 94A Environmental Protection Authority may decide to separate joint application
+(1) The Environmental Protection Authority may decide that the application for a resource consent and the application for a marine consent that comprise the joint application must cease to be processed as a joint application and continue to be processed separately.
+(2) However, the EPA cannot make a decision under subsection (1) if the joint application for consent has been referred to a board of inquiry.
+(3) Subsection (1) applies only if—
+  (a) the EPA and the relevant resource consent authority agree that the applications are sufficiently unrelated that a joint process is not necessary; or
+  (b) one application must be publicly notified, but not the other; or (c) a hearing is required for one application, but not the other; or (d) the joint processing of the applications for resource consent and marine consent that comprise the joint application for consent is not administratively efficient.
+(4) In any case described in subsection (1),—
+  (a) the relevant resource consent authority must resume processing the application for resource consent under the Resource Management Act 1991; and
+  (b) the EPA must resume processing the application for a marine consent under subpart 2A.

 **Processing of joint application**